-You can have up to twenty items on loan at any one time.
+You can have up to thirty items on loan at any one time.
 Up to four of these can be multimedia items (CDs, videos or DVDs), and up to three can be bound periodicals.

 Readers with disabilities may have the total limit increased.

 Note that some items may not be borrowed.
 Books printed before 1850, loose issues of periodicals and all books in the reference section are confined to the Library.
 There are also confined copies of some high demand textbooks – these can be identified by their red spine labels.

 When you borrow a book, it will be due back at the end of the term or vacation that you borrowed it in.
 You will receive emails to remind you to return your books.

 Bound periodicals and multimedia items (CDs, videos and DVDs) can be borrowed for 7 days.
 Note that the JCR also has a DVD collection housed in the Library - these may be borrowed for 3 days.

 Returned books should be brought to the enquiry desk during staffed hours or left in one of the book bins under the self-issue machines at all other times.
 If you have an overdue book, you will be notified by email.

 We do not charge fines for the late return of books but if an overdue item is not returned after three notices you will be charged for a replacement copy.
 This can involve a considerable cost.